vincesiu/cs143_proj1c/readme.txt

 Julien Brundrett
 Vincent Siu

 We used git as a version control system to enable easy collaboration.

-We both shared an equal amount of work with writing the sql queries and creating the php file
+One aspect to improve our collaboration was better communication.